Lascabim/lv_pap/readme.md

 # Description

-This is my backend project for my PAP, along with my React Native Application, I´m creating a running app.
+This is my backend API, using Laravel for my PAP, along with my React Native Application, I´m creating a running app.

 # Run Project